Gbukaa/security_week/kubernetes/k8s-further-challenges-specs.md

 - :question: Think about why we refer to **scaling the deployment** rather than scaling the application.
 What could it mean?
 How are you going to go about this task?
 What is the plan that you have in mind?

-:bulb: One of the two stratagies (scaling the deployment vs scaling the application) is the correct way to proceed.
+:bulb: One of the two strategies (scaling the deployment vs scaling the application) is the correct way to proceed.
 Have a chat with your peer and do some research around these concepts.

 ## Logging on K8s: Part 2